AndyObtiva/glimmer/README.md

 #### Custom Widget Gem

-To scaffold a Glimmer custom widget gem (part of a view externalized into a gem) for an existing Glimmer app, run the following command:
+To scaffold a Glimmer custom widget gem (part of a view distributed as a Ruby gem), run the following command:

 ```
 glimmer scaffold:custom_widget_gem[custom_widget_name, namespace]